Why businesses need a clear foundation before anything else

 It allows you to:

-• Scale without losing consistency
+• scale without losing consistency

-• Bring new people into the business without confusion
+• bring new people in without confusion

-• Expand your offering without diluting your positioning
+• expand without diluting your positioning

 The role of strategy